shuyuan-liu/uart_pwm_music/readme.md

  ┕━━━━━━━━━┙         ┕━━━━━━━━━┙         ┕━━━━━━━━━┙         ┕━
 ```

-Alternatively, we could use the bit pattern `10101010`, giving a higher “switching frequency” and thus a smoother output (after low-pass filtering):
+Alternatively, we could use the bit pattern `01010101`, giving a higher switching frequency and thus a smoother output (after low-pass filtering):

 ```
  ┌────── byte 1 ─────┬────── byte 2 ─────┬────── byte 3 ─────┐